Get Answers from Our St. Louis Team

 Put simply, pleasurable sex can encourage a desire for more.
 Uncomfortable or painful sex tends to diminish the desire of one or both partners.
 Vaginal laxity can make a vaginal canal more loose, reducing sensation.
 Vaginal dryness can further impair sensation, and even create friction that causes pain during intercourse.
 All of this can contribute to a drop in female libido, which is also impacted by overall health, feelings toward a sexual partner, body chemistry, and more.
 Improving lubrication and tightening the vaginal canal can help by making sensations more pleasurable.

 What's the Difference Between Surgical and Nonsurgical Rejuvenation?

-Nonsurgical vaginal rejuvenation, as with Geneveve™ by Viveve, requires no sutures or incisions, which means patients do not have to plan for weeks of recuperation after the treatment.
+Nonsurgical vaginal rejuvenation, with radio frequency non-invasive devices, requires no sutures or incisions, which means patients do not have to plan for weeks of recuperation after the treatment.
 The radiofrequency energy tightens the vaginal canal, improves lubrication, and strengthens the pelvic floor.
 Surgical rejuvenation involves administration of an anesthetic to allow the surgeon to make incisions and apply sutures.
 Healing can take weeks, but the results are longer lasting and can be better for women with a more severe degree of laxity.
 Vaginoplasty tightens the vaginal canal, but does not address lubrication or pelvic floor weakness.
 Labiaplasty surgery can address the size and shape of the labia.